CB-clustering/cb_zillow_clustering/README.md

 - X_validate_rfe (scaled dataframe with only RFE features)
 - X_test_rfe (scaled dataframe with only RFE features)

-Missing values: there were only something around 200 missing values in the data; thus, I have dropped them in the wrangle.py file due to their relative scarcity.
+Missing values: there were only something around 200 missing values in the data; thus, we have dropped them in the wrangle.py file due to their relative scarcity.
 By removing outliers, several thousand rows were dropped.

 ## Key findings, recommendations and takeaways

-Many of my initial questions had clear answers, but through statistical analysis I was able to make safe assumptions, which in turn led me down paths that I may have otherwise missed.
-More square feet, bedrooms and bathrooms all correlate to higher tax value; who would have thought that the relationship between these factors works differently depending on your county?

-Even my model, which has room for improvement, was capable of predicting the tax value of homes--by over 10 percent on the test data, and with similar margins for the train and validate data.
-I expect it to perform as well on unseen data as well--keeping certain parameters constant.

 ## Recommendations

-I recommend exploring the relationship between half bathrooms and tax value as an easy addition to the model that may bring some benefit.
-Additionally, running the model on LA county as separate from Ventura and orange might see some benefit, seeing as there area some different ways that the features work on tax value there.
-Square feet per bathroom is an example here--it didn't make it into my model, but may have value for future models.

 ## Next steps

-Continuing to select new features from the Codeup database stands to improve the model--assuming they don't present unforeseen problems such as numerous null values, etc.  Fireplaces and pools and certain feature engineering around those elements in particular could be interesting (is it detrimental to have too many? for example).
-Even from my most preliminary analysis, it seemed that half baths were beneficial, and it would be interesting to look at similar phenomena in those other featurs mentioned (and unmentioned).
-I would also like to explore the method I've used to eliminate outliers, at least for some features--I'm worried that there might have been some useful info that was dropped with the outliers, especially one bedroom homes.

-The following is a brief list of items that I'd like to add to the model:

-- Incorporate a "has half bath" feature
-- Run models on other features, including the half-bath and sfpb
-- Run models on LA versus other counties
-- Pull in other features from SQL
-- Ordinal encode the bathrooms and bedrooms